Zotero can be installed on most operating systems (macOS, Windows, Linux, and iOS).

 Zotero's Groups feature allows you to share references with other Zotero users online.
 It's a great way to work on collaborative research projects.

-You'll now have two sections in your Zotero collections pane: My Library and Group Libraries.
+After you have joined or created your group, you will have two sections in your Zotero collections pane: My Library and Group Libraries.
 You can drag items back and forth between them at will.

 Quick tip: Be sure to setup Group settings This is where you name your group, invite group members, and determine access rights for your group members.
 On the Library Tab for your group, be sure to give your group members rights to add and edit (if that's appropriate).